Software-Development-Mastermind/vs-code-shortcut-call/README.md

 <hr>

 ## Challenge #2
-Goal: Open up a file called `database.py`
+Goal: Open a file, format it properly and comment out a line of code

 <div style="align-text: center">
   <img src="images/challenge-2.png">